FISHING EXPERIENCE (FX)WQW’s Core Therapeutic Recreational Experience

 The Fishing Experience (FX) is WQW’s core recreational activity and therapeutic program.

 Each FX brings qualified participants to southwest Montana for a week-long program of fly fishing and relaxation in the peaceful landscape characteristic of the Rocky Mountains.
-WQW works strategically with partner organizations in order to identify potential participants who meet placement criteria and are committed to positive change.
-Such partnerships have included Wounded Warrior Battalions and Warrior Transition Units.
+WQW works strategically with partner organizations in order to identify potential participants who meet selection criteria and are committed to positive change.
 Warriors come from across the United States and all branches of military service, limited to those who have been combat-wounded and/or are currently struggling socially or professionally due to mental health conditions or traumatic brain injuries acquired during combat operations post-9/11.
 Click here to learn about WQW’s current suggested criteria.

 At no cost to the participant, WQW provides: